Share this page

 Delegation Principles

 Delegation is one of the most important management skills.
-Good delegation saves you time, develops employees, grooms a successor, and motivates.
-Poor delegation will cause you frustration, de-motivate and confuse the other person, and fail to achieve the task or purpose itself.
+When it's done well it save you time, develops employees, grooms a successor, and motivates.
+Done poorly it will cause you frustration, de-motivate and confuse the other person, and fail to achieve the task or purpose itself.
 It is a management skill that's worth improving.

 Delegation is a very helpful aid for succession planning, personal development - and seeking and encouraging promotion.
-It's how we grow in the job - delegation enables us to gain experience to take on higher responsibilities.
+It's how we grow in the job as it enables us to gain experience to take on higher responsibilities.

 Effective delegation is actually crucial for effective succession.
 For the successor, and for the manager too: the main task of a manager in a growing, thriving organisation is ultimately to develop a successor.
 When this happens everyone can move on to higher things.
 When it fails to happen the succession and progression becomes dependent on bringing in new people from outside.